dynamsoft-docs/document-normalizer-docs-mobile/programming/android/api-reference/simplified-document-normalizer-settings.md

 ### maxThreadsInOneTask

-Defines the maximum number of threads in one task.
+Defines the maximum number of threads dedicated to a single task.

 ```java
 int maxThreadsInOneTask;